Digital-Satellite-Club/PacSatAFSKBoard/NOTES.md

 Does it make sense to wire the UARTs to the PC104?
 If so, do we need two of them on the PC104?
 Shouldn't one go to a separate connector somewhere?
 If so, which one?
+UART1 is a standard UART, UART2 supports "Local Interconnect standard 2.0" which is probably better for an interconnect.
+So UART1 (SCI) should go to the local connector and UART2 (LIN) should go to the PC104, I think.

 Figure out what all the PC104 pins are supposed to do and document them.